Mediterranean baked zucchini stuffed with ricotta cheese. A tasty vegetarian main meal or side dish with tips to avoid them going soggy.

 The island of Corsica in the Mediterranean has been in and out of so many hands in history but although it now belongs to France politically, it's closer to Italy than France in its culture.

 One of Corsica's popular dishes is courgettes farcies au brocciu.
-Zucchini's rather bland taste comes alive with the Corsican speciality cheese, Brocciu (pronounced 'broach' in Corsica), which is made from unpasturised goat's or ewe's milk.
+Zucchini's rather bland taste comes alive with the Corsican speciality cheese, Brocciu (pronounced 'broach' in Corsica), made from unpasturized goat's or ewe's milk.

 Brocciu is fresh and fabulously creamy - a bit like Italian ricotta but it's not.
-As it's unlikely you can find Brocciu, use a good quality ricotta cheese instead.
+As it's not easy to find Brocciu, use a good quality ricotta or cottage cheese instead.

 For much more on the famous Brocciu cheese,